-a collaborative implementation model where the Marine Research Unit (see Table 1 and Appendix 2b) provides the major scientific input and coordination, in collaboration with appropriate senior regional staff (e.g. NC and PVS leaders, Marine Park Co-ordinators, regional marine ecologists), and regions provide operational field support by supplying staff and non-specialist field equipment.
-The collaborative framework will include opportunities for DEC staff from other regions and specialist branches with marine expertise and/or responsibilities (e.g. MPPB, MEB, EMB, PPSB) to assist which, in turn, will broaden their knowledge and expertise.
+This strategy proposes that a Marine Research Unit is established within the Marine Science Program to deliver the research needed to support DEC's marine conservation program.
+The staff profile, nominal FTE allocations and specific functions are outlined in Table 1 and Appendix 2.
+This approach is based on a collaborative implementation model where the Marine Research Unit (see Table 1 and Appendix 2b) provides the major scientific input and coordination, in collaboration with appropriate senior regional staff (e.g. NC and PVS leaders, Marine Park Co-ordinators, regional marine ecologists), and regions provide operational field support by supplying staff and non-specialist field equipment.
+The collaborative framework will include opportunities for DEC staff from other regions and specialist branches with marine expertise and/or responsibilities to assist which, in turn, will broaden their knowledge and expertise.